Last Updated on

-Is Natural Pregnancy Possible After Failed IVF?
+Is Natural Pregnancy Possible After a Failed IVF?

 What Are the Odds of Conceiving After Failing One Cycle of IVF?

 As frustrating and disheartening as it can be to meet with failure at the end of your first IVF procedure, it is not the end of the road for you.
-A single failure does not set in a precedence that every consecutive cycle would fail.
+A single failure does not set in precedence that every consecutive cycle would fail.
 At times, the body needs some time to get used to the procedure, and might respond positively the second time around.
 Many women have observed healthier embryos and better body response at the second attempt, resulting in a positive pregnancy.

-These odds are further supported by strong data and statistical information collected over the ears.
+These odds are further supported by strong data and statistical information collected over the years.
 The success rate of a woman getting pregnant in the first cycle of IVF is about 21%.
 But what seems to start out at a lower stage, gets progressively better in the consecutive cycles.
 The second attempt itself improves the chances by 10%, with the fifth cycle reaching nearly 40% success rate of achieving pregnancy.
 However, any further attempts beyond the fifth barely make any improvement, and it is best to opt for different ways of having a child at that point.

 How to Improve Your Chances of Getting Pregnant Naturally After a Failed IVF

+Your habits, behavioural tendencies, and lifestyle choices play a vital role in supporting your pregnancy or acting against it.
 IVF makes use of the natural processes of the body and stimulates them to act in their best states.
 If a woman continues to smoke during the attempts to get pregnant, the chances of pregnancy are nearly halved in a single stroke.
 Regular and continued consumption of caffeinated beverages are known to cut down the chances of pregnancy as well.
-Alcohol and obesity affect the ability to carry the pregnancy successfully to a complete term.
+Alcohol and obesity also affect the ability to carry the pregnancy successfully to a complete term.